indyplaygame/KebabBackend/GUIDELINES.md

    - `help-wanted`: For issues that need extra attention
    - `wontfix`: For issues that will not be worked on
    - `invalid`: For issues that are not valid or relevant
-   - `refactor`: For code refactoring and restructuring
+   - `refactorization`: For code refactoring and restructuring
  - **Prioritization**: Prioritize issues based on urgency and impact:
    - **Critical**: Blocks progress or affects key functionality
    - **High**: Impacts functionality but has a workaround